The Way Era (1880-1936)

 Unknown to the occupants until this research was carried out, this is probably the single most surprising discovery covered in this house history.
 I personally had used the room for years (including as an isolation zone during the Covid-19 pandemic as well as a study) and found out about Way’s original use of the room whilst I was sitting in it.

 One of the stories in Way’s book is about a man becoming estranged from his family as a result of his interest in gypsy culture and the society has speculated that this may be semi-autobiographical.
-Nevertheless, Arthur (or Greg Way, as he is referred to in some of the estate archives, and on the census results) can be seen in pictures attending his cousin’s hunts on their grounds at Teddington (Somerset), including one image where he is standing beside the imperial war hero General Sir Redvers Buller VC GCB GCMG.
+Nevertheless, Arthur (or Greg Way, as he was known by friends and is referred to in some of the estate archives, and on the census results) can be seen in pictures attending his cousin’s hunts on their grounds at Teddington (Somerset), including one image where he is standing beside the imperial war hero General Sir Redvers Buller VC GCB GCMG.
 Way was probably a Victorian gentleman eccentric in the typical sense, capable of taking part in shooting parties one day, and then boxing with gypsies in his purpose-built boxing ring the next.

 Having thought I had discovered all I reasonably could about A E G Way, I happened upon another curious twist in his story whilst in the Clifton Library.
 In his 1980 publication, ‘The Inside Story of the Smyths of Ashton Court’, Anton Bantock has Way as the steward at the Ashton Court estate in 1917.
 He would have been following in his father’s footsteps and presumably Edgar Way was no longer in the picture.
 It is one of my greatest regrets that I started this work after Bantock passed away, no doubt he would have been a great help.

-It was donated by club member (and a former Mayor of Bristol), Sholto Vere Hare in 1882, along with a large set of weighing scales, also still in situ.
-Hare’s name is the first in the record book.
-Arthur appears in numerous places, with his weight varying between 12 and 13 stone.
+Arthur’s name appears in numerous places within the original weights register, with his weight varying between 12 and 13 stone.
 This does little to add to our picture of Arthur’s life, apart from confirming that he – like some other Ways and Sampson Ways – was almost certainly a club member in his own right.
 He is also accompanied in the book by other Leigh Woods residents from the time, including the Daveys, Harveys and Averys.
-Remarkably, the book continues in use to this day (despite a few years when the scales have been out of action).

 Weights of Arthur Edward Gregory Way (source: Clifton Club “weighing machine register”